System Architecture

 Cache Check

-For cacheable methods, check if response exists in cache.
+For cacheable methods (configurable), check LRU cache with fair eviction.
 If hit, return immediately (0.2ms latency).

 3